jigsheth57/pcf-expert-agent/Readme.md

 `CREATE ROLE myappuser WITH LOGIN PASSWORD 'mypassword';`

+`CREATE DATABASE techdocdb OWNER myappuser;`

-`GRANT ALL PRIVILEGES ON DATABASE postgres TO myappuser;`
+`GRANT ALL PRIVILEGES ON DATABASE techdocdb TO myappuser;`

 `GRANT USAGE ON SCHEMA public TO myappuser;`